-The Council's investment in property and equipment as of June 30, 2023, amounts to \$1,813,205 net of accumulated depreciation.
-This investment includes furniture, equipment, and related improvements.
-The increase in right to use assets is implementing GASB 87.
+The Council's investment in property and equipment as of June 30, 2024, amounts to \$1,426,805 net of accumulated depreciation.
+This investment includes furniture, equipment, right of use assets and related improvements.

 Property and Equipment

 (Net of Depreciation and Amortization)